 You’re almost there.
 You’ve been watching and your child is exhibiting many of the signs they are ready to begin potty training.
 You’re getting excited because you’re looking forward to no more diapers!
 Yeah!!
 Hold on a minute, it’s not usually that quick and easy.
 However, using signs along with training just might pick up the pace.

 First, start using the sign for POTTY (sign the letter ‘T’ and shake it – see photo on right), every time you change the diaper.
 Toddlers love shaking that potty sign at you to tell you they’ve already wet.
 You can also use the “potty” sign when your toddler follows you into the bathroom and sees you go.

-Next think of the routine; how is this all going to go down? (no pun intended) Consistency is key in learning any new skill.
+Next, think of the routine; how is this all going to go down? (no pun intended) Consistency is key in learning any new skill.
 Learn the signs for POTTY, WAIT, WIPE, FLUSH, WASH, and YEAH (or CELEBRATE).
-These are the six steps towards independence!
-Your local Signing Time instructor can help you with these signs.
+These are the six steps toward independence!
+Your local Signing Time Instructor can help you with these signs.

 - Shake that ‘T’ and ask: “Do you have to go POTTY?”
 Ok, let’s go!